anastasiia-c-designer/ask-docs-by-voice/DELIVERY_NOTES.md

 ### Real manufacturer manual

-10 pages extracted from a public TP-Link router user guide ([link to the manufacturer page]).
+10 pages extracted from a public TP-Link router user guide (https://www.tp-link.com/us/user-guides/Archer-A6_V2/chapter-1-get-to-know-about-your-router#ug-sub-title-1).
 Not included in the repository, since it is the manufacturer's copyrighted document; the questions and expected answers are in `TEST_SET.md`.

 **9/10 fully correct, 1 partial, 10/10 citations verified.** Highlights:

 - A value inside a table (LED status "Orange On") was quoted correctly, together with its follow-up ("and what if it's off?").
 - The manual names the same button inconsistently ("WPS/Wi-Fi On/Off" on one page, "Reset/WPS" on another).
 The answer used one name with a correct citation rather than inventing a third.
 - "What's the default Wi-Fi password?" did not produce a password: the answer pointed to the label on the bottom of the router, which is what the manual says.
-- **The partial:** "How do I connect the router to my modem?" returned steps 1–3 from one page and omitted steps 4–5 from the next.
+- **The partial:** "How do I connect the router to my modem?" returned steps 1-3 from one page and omitted steps 4–5 from the next.
 The quote was correct; the answer was incomplete.
 See §7.

----

 ## 3. Measurements